-The LWCF is a Federal program that provides matching grants for the acquisition or development of outdoor recreation areas and facilities.
-This is a reimbursable grant program requiring a 50 percent match.
+The Land and Water Conservation Fund (LWCF) is a Federal program that provides matching grants for the acquisition or development of outdoor recreation areas and facilities.
+This is a reimbursable grant program requiring a 50% match.
 Only state agencies and local governments may apply.

 Eligible Applicant Criteria:

 - A local government may not apply for an LWCF grant if they have an open LWCF grant.
 A State agency may not apply for a park/recreational area that has an open LWCF grant.

 - A local government may not apply for an LWCF grant if they have any unresolved LWCF or RELT conversion issues, unless they receive written permission from SCPRT.

 - A local government may not apply for an LWCF grant if they have outstanding fiscal or compliance issues with any RTP, RELT, Undiscovered SC or PARD grant.

 - The minimum grant request is $50,000 and the maximum is $300,000.
 If SCPRT determines a project has statewide or regional significance, it may qualify for additional funding, up to $500,000.